feathers-plus/docs/source/v1/feathers-vuex/service-module.md

 store.dispatch('todos/find', params)
 ```

 See the section about pagination, below, for more information that is applicable to the `find` action.
+Make sure your returned records have a unique field that matches the `idField` option for the service plugin.

 ### `get(id)` or `get([id, params])`
 Query a single record from the server & add to Vuex store